grantshandy/grantshandy.github.io/content/raycasting/index.md

 +++
-title = "Write a First Person Game in 2KB (with Rust)" description = "Learn about simple ray casting and discover some fun math by creating a tiny 2KB game with Rust & WebAssembly." date = 2023-02-24 draft = false
+title = "A First-Person Game in 2KB" description = "Create a simple ray caster in a tiny 2KB game with Rust and WASM-4." date = 2023-02-24 draft = false